 False: Research may show that older women are much more likely to get breast cancer, but Dr. Hurlbert points out that approximately 25 percent of new breast cancer cases each year are women under the age of 40.
 The National Breast Cancer Foundation encourages adult women of all ages to perform a breast self-exam to become familiar with how their breasts look and feel.
 Click here to learn how a breast self-exam should be performed.

-False: Dr. Hurlbert says that 85 percent to 90 percent of breast cancers arise in women with no family history, and very few (<15 percent) have breast cancer in their families.
+False: Dr. Hurlbert says that 85 percent to 90 percent of breast cancers arise in women with no family history, and very few (

 The American Cancer Society recommends the following screening guidelines for most adults.

 True: The National Breast Cancer Foundation states that only a small percentage of breast lumps turn out to be cancerous.
 Benign (non-cancerous) breast conditions are very common.
 However, lumps are not to be ignored if they are new and/or accompanied with other symptoms .

 "Every woman should become familiar with her breasts, how they feel, look, and what changes they notice when they go through their monthly cycle (if still menstruating).
 Learn what is normal.
 Any changes, such as new lumps, pain, drainage from the nipple, should be reported to a nurse or doctor right away," says Dr. Hurlbert.

 False: According to Dr. Hulbert studies have shown that antiperspirants or deodorants do NOT cause breast cancer.
 The American Cancer Society states "there are no strong epidemiologic studies in the medical literature that link breast cancer risk and antiperspirant use, and very little scientific evidence to support this claim."